 (4) An annual report on the operations of a subsidiary is not required to be laid before Parliament or dealt with under section 133.

-69. Contents of annual reports
+69. Annual reports, contents of

 (1) The annual report in respect of a port authority or a subsidiary must —